bobbybunny69/brewpi/README.md

 * Rpi board individually powered?
 * 4 temp sensors and 4 mains outputs controlled by relays
 *    Show on display 4 temps (or disconn/err)
-*    Select which temp drives heating controller
+*    Temperature controller for 2 heaters (RIMS and HLT)
 *    Pumps manually switched on display
-*    Heating override
+*    Heating override to balnce power between heaters
 *    Logging of data
 *    Exporting to Home Assistant
-*    Control via Brewfather
+*    Control via Brewfather (TODO)
 _